 A few weeks ago I had the chance to travel to the gorgeous Napa Valley and meet up with the people of California Ripe Olives.
 We ate more olives than I care to admit and had a fabulous time learning about California Ripe Olives from the olive growers themselves!

 Like, did you know that olives straight off the tree are far too bitter to eat?

 Or that the “ripening” method used for California olives today was invented by a housewife in late 1800 named Freda Ehmann?
 It is a seven-day process that starts by putting the olives into a curing solution to filter the natural bitterness out.
 The olives then go through a series of cold-water rinses, which remove every trace of curing solution.

 Ever wonder why black olives are that gorgeous black color?
 Throughout the multi-day curing process, pure air is constantly bubbled through the olives, and it causes them to oxidize!
 It’s fascinating!

 We spent our weekend at The Culinary Institute of America (CIA) in Napa, and it totally made me itch to go back to cooking school.
 The new wave of students were preparing for their first day while we were there and it brought back so many fun memories of my time at cooking school.
 I’ve helped the hubs through almost ten years of school; maybe I can coerce him into moving to Napa once he’s done?
 Ha!

 The building the school is housed is gorgeous and is a converted wine cellar from the late 1800’s.

 Not a bad view, eh?

-We spend our time learning about olives but also got to cook with them in one of the CIA kitchens.
+We spent our time learning about olives but also got to cook with them in one of the CIA kitchens.
 We were put into teams, and here I am with my teammates, Leigh Anne from Your Home Based Mom and Kellie from The Suburban Soapbox.
 Our other teammate, Karista from Karista’s Kitchen, was behind the camera and they are basically some of the sweetest, best bloggers there are.